Circumcircle

-In geometry, the circumscribed circle or circumcircle of a polygon is a circle that passes through all the vertices of the polygon.
-The center of this circle is called the circumcenter and its radius is called the circumradius.
+In geometry, the circumscribed circle or circumcircle of a triangle is a circle that passes through all three vertices.
+The center of this circle is called the circumcenter of the triangle, and its radius is called the circumradius.
+The circumcenter is the point of intersection between the three perpendicular bisectors of the triangle's sides, and is a triangle center.